Dg analogues of the Zuckerman functors and the dual Zuckerman functors I: Basic theory of dg Harish-Chandra modules

-For a weak pair $(\cA,K)$, the category of (left) weak $(\cA,K)$-modules is defined as the category of left modules over $(\cA,K)$ in the sense of monoidal category theory.
-Its objects will be called (left) weak $(\cA,K)$-modules.
-Explicitly, a weak $(\cA,K)$-module is a dg $k$-module $M$ with a left dg $\cA$-module structure $\pi$ and a $K$-module structure $\nu$ satisfying the condition that $\pi$ is $K$-equivariant, i.e., the following diagram commutes:
+is a pair. \end{enumerate} \end{ex} For a weak pair $(\cA,K)$, the category of (left) weak $(\cA,K)$-modules is defined as the category of left modules over $(\cA,K)$ in the sense of 1.3.
+In other words, a weak $(\cA,K)$-module is a dg $k$-module $M$ with a left dg $\cA$-module structure $\pi$ and a $K$-module structure $\nu$ satisfying the condition that $\pi$ is $K$-equivariant, i.e., the following diagram commutes: